langur

 Any base from 2 to 36 may be used, using the ASCII alphabet for digits higher than 9 (uppercase or lowercase).

-At this time, basex notation is available for integers within the range of a signed 64-bit int.
+The basex notation is available only for integers within the range of a signed 64-bit int.

 math operators